 The balletic action is very much in the mode of dance-drama rather than ballet per se.
 In fact the action was sometimes quite static, often relying on group poses or dramatic stillness.
 Every dancer gave a powerful performance.
 Apart from the leading players, Elisha Willis as the Prostitute, César Morales as the Stranger, Iain Mackay as the Minister, and Delia Mathews as the Suicide, standouts for me were Michael O’Hare as the Beggar and three Old Women played by Ruth Brill, Jade Heusen and Marion Tait.

 Kenneth MacMillan’s La fin du jour opened the program.
 This work, which dates to 1979, is danced to Ravel’s Piano Concerto in G Major, and examines the lifestyle of a certain class of people in the inter-war years.
 It left me a little cold, although I enjoyed the second act, the adagio.
 Here MacMillan’s skill at using stillness as a choreographic tool was clearly evident as we watched the dancing of two women, each partnered by five men in different combinations with none leaving the stage throughout the scene.

 The triple bill closed with David Bintley’s Flowers of the forest.
-It was joyous series of dances in the Scottish mode.
+It was a joyous series of dances in the Scottish mode.
 Bouquets to the gentleman who executed double tours en l’air ending in a full plié in 5th position.
 Wonderful.